sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 const filename = new URLSearchParams(header)
   .get('filename')
   .replace(/^"|"$/g, '');
+// → pizza
 ```

 <!-- expect(filename).toBe('pizza.rar') -->

-_These quotes are weird though.
-Normally we don’t need quotes around URL params, so talking to the backend developer could be a good idea._
+_These quotes are weird, though.
+Normally we don’t need quotes around URL parameters, so talking to the backend developer could be a good idea._

 **Example 6:**